 The bottom line?
 Carrying a firearm for self-defense is fine, but don’t rely on it alone to keep you safe!

-I love knives and always carry at least a small one with me as my EDC.
-It comes in handy for lots of situations and could be a life-saver in more serious scenarios.
+I love knives and always carry at least a small one as my EDC.
+It is handy for many situations and could be a lifesaver in more serious scenarios.

 But, as far as self-defense goes, knives generally aren’t the best option (for men and women alike).